top of page

 Is CBT suitable for me?

 A course of therapy will usually start with a ‘suitability screening session’.
 During this we will look together from a CBT point of view at how your problem functions and impacts you on a day-to-day basis.
 This will help us to understand what maintains your problem and how it may be able to change.
-If at this first session we collaboratively decide that a course of CBT and ACT can help you, then we will usually plan a further assessment which will happen over the next 1-2 sessions.
+If at this first session we decide that a course of CBT and ACT can help you, then we will either plan a further assessment over the next session or start treatment straightaway.

 Will we talk about my past?

 Understanding the roots of your problem by exploring early experiences such as childhood, school and early relationships can sometimes help us to better understand unhelpful ways of thinking, which in turn can help you to respond to these thoughts more helpfully.
-We will spend time doing this but only if this feels meaningful to you and only with a view to understanding how the past affects the 'here and now'.
+We can spend time doing this if it feels meaningful and helpful to you, with a view to understanding how the past affects the 'here and now'.

 Goals:

 An important part of CBT is its focus on therapy goals.
-We will spend time exploring your personal values together so we have a shared understanding of what is important and meaningful to you.
-This will help us to set significant and relevant goals and can act as a powerful motivator.
+We will spend time exploring your personal values together so we have a shared understanding of which areas of life are most important to you and a clear vision of how you want to be in these areas.
+Highlighting your individual values in this way can help us make your goals more significant.
+Your values can act as a compass and a powerful motivator which helps you make the changes that you want to make.

 Treatment:

 The main focus of CBT treatment sessions is on the development of new tools and techniques to help you manage symptoms like difficult thoughts and uncomfortable feelings in order to decrease their impact and break any unhelpful patterns.
-Sometimes, sessions may be more focused on behavioural change.
-For example our sessions may include graded exposure, ERP (Exposure and Response Prevention) and graded or increased activity.
+We will usually focus on some behavioural changes and sessions are likely to involve graded exposure, ERP (Exposure and Response prevention) and graded or increased activity.
 They may also include diary keeping, assertiveness or other skills training.

-Each session you will choose how best to spend your time and I will provide you with CBT bridging sheets which will help you to summarise your week and set an agenda for each session.
+Each session you will choose how best to spend your time and we will set an agenda at the beginning of our session.
+I will provide you with CBT bridging sheets ahead of the session which will help you to summarise your week and set an agenda for each session.

 Relapse Prevention: